 Other clever features include differential cut shell, 60/40 fill ratio, laundry bag, mesh storage cell, side block baffle and cushioned internal drawcords for the hood.
 So if you can’t handle the snug and restrictive nature of the mummy sleeping bag designs, then this might just be your best option.

 CARIBEE SAFARI DOUBLE SLEEPING BAG REVIEW

-For those of you who love to cuddle side by side during outdoor adventures, the Caribee Safari sleeping bag is designed for you.
-It’s a high-quality double-sized sleeping bag that can comfortably accommodate two people.
+For those of you who love to cuddle side by side during outdoor adventures, the Caribee Safari double sleeping bag is designed for you.
+It’s a high-quality wide sleeping bag that can comfortably accommodate two people.
 The new model comes with 0-degree temperature rating, draft tubes to minimise heat loss, zippered entry and exit on both sides, an oversized carry-bag and a comfortable cotton top.

 The bag measures 210 cm by 170cm and features anti-snag Dual zippers for quick egress and ingress and square stitching design that hold the synthetic fill from moving to provide uniform coverage of the fill.
 The inside is filled with what they call Tech-Loft insulation fiber to keep you and your camping partner warm.

 The nylon shell makes this bag suitable for use in humid conditions, and given that it comes with synthetic filling, you don’t have worry about it holding on to moisture.
 The internal lining is designed using comfort cotton coupled with a draft tube for maximum comfort and insulation.
 You also get internal security pockets for stashing your valuables.
 So if you’re headed out camping as a couple, this sleeping bag will still provide the family like feeling even in the outback.

 SEA TO SUMMIT BASECAMP 2 BCII PREMIUM DOWN SLEEPING BAG REVIEW